Asia & Australia Gap Year

 Bali Beaches – 12 nights.
 For this leg of the trip, you’ll be staying in a selection of hotels and boutique hostels with air-con and swimming pools.
 All accommodation is on a twin-share basis (apart from Ubud, which is quad-share).

 East Coast Experience – 42 nights.
-This part of the trip features mostly mixed hostel dorms, with the exception of 2 nights on overnight coaches, 2 nights camping on Fraser Island, and 2 nights on board a maxi yacht.
+This part of the trip features mostly mixed hostel dorms, with the exception of 2 nights on overnight coaches, 2 nights camping on K'gari, and 2 nights on board a maxi yacht.
 The overnight coaches have lots of legroom, as well as reclining seats.

 Melbourne Work and Fun (option 2 only) – 7 nights.
 This section of the trip includes the first 7 nights of accommodation.
 After that, it’s over to you!
 You’ll spend 6 nights in a comfy hostel in Melbourne.
 1 night will be spent in a hostel on Phillip Island.
 All accommodation is in mixed dorms, but private upgrades are available at an additional cost.
 After your initial 7 nights, you can choose to extend your stay at the hostel at an extra cost, or you can look at getting a house share with some of your new travel buddies.